dougeby/IntuneDocs/intune/certificates-scep-configure.md

   - The NDES Certificate connector also supports Federal Information Processing Standard (FIPS) mode.
 FIPS is not required, but you can issue and revoke certificates when it's enabled.

 - **Web Application Proxy Server** (optional): Use a server that runs Windows Server 2012 R2 or later as a Web Application Proxy (WAP) server.
 This configuration:
   - Allows devices to receive certificates using an Internet connection.
   - Is a security recommendation when devices connect through the Internet to receive and renew certificates.

+- **Azure AD Application Proxy** (optional): The Azure AD Application Proxy can be used instead of a dedicated Web Application Proxy (WAP) Server to publish the NDES Server to the Internet.
+The Azure AD Application Proxy is built on Azure and gives you a massive amount of network bandwidth and server infrastructure to have better protection against DDOS attacks and superb availability.
+Furthermore there is no need to open external firewall ports to your on premises network and no perimeter server is required.
+All traffic is originated inbound.

 #### Additional